-The land immediately surrounding the trunk road is classified as 6.3 - Land capable of use as rough grazing with low quality plants.
-(Scotland's soils).
+The land surrounding the trunk road is classified as 5.3 - 'Land capable of use as improved grassland.
+Pasture deteriorates quickly' and 6.2 - 'Land capable of use as rough grazing with moderate quality plants' (Scotland's soils).

-The A82 carriageway is a prominent linear landscape feature.
+The A85 carriageway is a prominent linear landscape feature.
 The road corridor, for example, has a distinct character shaped by fast-flowing traffic, road markings, safety barriers, signage, landscaping, lighting etc. The scale of the carriageway detracts from the quality and character of the wider landscape.